arasdk/fabric-code-samples/synapse_link/readme.md

 <br>

-**Disclaimer**: The Fabric notebook presented here is intended for demonstration purposes.
-Before deploying it in your environment(s), it is recommended to thoroughly verify and further refine the code to ensure it meets your requirements for correctness, resiliency, performance etc.
+**Disclaimer**: _The Fabric notebook presented here is intended for demonstration purposes.
+Before deploying it in your environment(s), it is recommended to thoroughly verify and further refine the code to ensure it meets your requirements for correctness, resiliency, performance etc_.

 <br>